sodgeit/CMake-SBOM-Builder/doc/full_signature.md

   - Generator expressions are supported.
   - See [SPDX clause 8.1](https://spdx.github.io/spdx-spec/v2.3/file-information/#81-file-name-field) for more information.
 - `LICENSE`: License of the file.
+  - Defaults to the license of the package. (`PACKAGE_LICENSE` from `sbom_generate()`)
   - See [SPDX clause 8.5](https://spdx.github.io/spdx-spec/v2.3/file-information/#85-concluded-license-field) for more information.
   - Requires a valid SPDX license expression.
 See [SPDX License Expressions](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/) for more information.
+  - If you are adding a target or file from one of your dependencies, specify their license.
     - Optionally, add `COMMENT` to record any additional information that went in to arriving at the concluded license.
-    - No SBOM entry when omitted.
       - See [SPDX clause 8.7](https://spdx.github.io/spdx-spec/v2.3/file-information/#87-comments-on-license-field) for more information.
 - `SPDXID`: The ID to use for identifier generation.
   - If omitted generates a new one.
   - See [SPDX clause 8.2](https://spdx.github.io/spdx-spec/v2.3/file-information/#82-file-spdx-identifier-field) for more information.